Spastic diplegia: Presentation

-Individuals with spastic diplegia are very tight and stiff and must work very hard to successfully resist and "push through" the extra tightness they perpetually experience.
-Other than this, however, these individuals are almost always normal in every significant clinical sense.
+Individuals with spastic diplegia are often very tight and stiff and must work very hard to successfully resist and "push through" the extra tightness they experience.
+Other than this, these individuals are almost always normal in every significant clinical sense.
 When they are younger, spastic diplegic individuals typically undergo gait analysis so that their clinicians can determine the best assistive devices for them, if any are necessary, such as a walker or crutches.
-The main difference between spastic diplegia and a normal gait pattern is its signature "scissor gait"—a style that some non-disabled people might tend to confuse with the effects of drunkenness, multiple sclerosis, or another nerve disease.
+The main difference between spastic diplegia and a normal gait pattern is its signature "scissor gait" - a style that people who lack the relevant experience may sometimes confuse with the effects of drunkenness, multiple sclerosis, or another nerve disease.
 The degree of spasticity in spastic diplegia (and, for that matter, other types of spastic CP) varies widely from person to person.
 No two people with spastic diplegia are exactly alike.
-Balance problems and/or stiffness in gait can range from barely noticeable all the way to misalignments so pronounced that the person needs crutches (typically forearm crutches/lofstrand crutches) or a cane / walking stick to assist in ambulation.
+Balance problems and/or stiffness in gait can range from barely noticeable all the way to misalignments so pronounced that the person needs crutches (typically forearm crutches) or a walking stick to assist in ambulation.

 Less often, spasticity is severe enough to compel the person to use a wheelchair.
-In general, however, lower-extremity spasticity in spastic diplegia is rarely so great as to totally prevent ambulation—most people with the condition can walk, and can do so with at least a basic amount of overall stability.
+In general, however, lower-extremity spasticity in spastic diplegia is rarely so great as to totally prevent ambulation–most people with the condition can walk and can do so with at least a basic amount of overall stability.
 Regardless, from case to case, steeply varying degrees of imbalance, potential tripping over uneven terrain while walking, or needing to hold on to various surfaces or walls in certain circumstances to keep upright, are typically ever-present potential issues and are much more common occurrences amongst those with spastic diplegia than among those with a normal or near-normal gait pattern.

 Among some of the people with spastic diplegia who choose to be ambulatory on either an exclusive or predominant basis, one of the seemingly common lifestyle choices is for the person to ambulate within his or her home without an assistive device, and then to use the assistive device, if any, once outdoors.
 Others may use no assistive device in any indoor situation at all, while always using one when outdoors.
 Above the hips, persons with spastic diplegia typically retain normal or near-normal muscle tone and range of motion, though some lesser spasticity may also affect the upper body, such as the trunk and arms, depending on the severity of the condition in the individual (the spasticity condition affecting the whole body equally, rather than just the legs, is spastic quadriplegia, a slightly different classification).
-In addition, because leg tightness often leads to instability in ambulation, extra muscle tension usually develops in the shoulders, chest, and arms due to compensatory stabilisation movements, regardless of the fact that the upper body itself is not directly affected by the condition.
+In addition, because leg tightness often leads to instability in ambulation, extra muscle tension usually develops in the shoulders, chest, and arms due to compensatory stabilization movements, regardless of the fact that the upper body itself is not directly affected by the condition.